bndtools/bnd/cnf/gradle/doc/BUILDING-GRADLE.md

 syntax,syntax,...
 ```

-#### indexOBR
+This task is automatically disabled when no index directories have been defined

-This task creates an uncompressed OBR index and/or a compressed OBR index of
+or when no OBR indexes **and** no R5 indexes are configured to be created
-one or more configured directories.
+(either uncompressed or compressed).

 OBR index generation is controlled by the properties